 “Iowa is a culmination of agriculture, innovation, integrity, productivity and accomplishments through combining food and peace,” he said.
 “As one of the most productive states in America and throughout the world, Iowa is a leader in agriculture innovation.
 We not only innovate; we create world leaders in agriculture.
 It's a perfect place to showcase what is attainable when we all work together.”

-In addition to the annual World Food Prize Laureate Award Ceremony held at the Iowa State Capitol building and the Borlaug Dialogue, there are a number of side events and programs hosted in Des Moines.
+In addition to the annual World Food Prize Laureate Award Ceremony held at the Iowa State Capitol building and the Borlaug Dialogue, there are a number of side events and programs hosted in Des Moines each year.
 The Global Youth Institute brings more than 150 students to present research that they have conducted before a panel of roundtable of experts, participate in an interactive group project focused on global food security challenges, and attend workshops.

 “The World Food Prize is another example of why the ‘world comes here’ to connect, learn, grow and innovate to increase food production in a sustainable way,” said Billi Hunt, executive director of America’s Cultivation Corridor.
 “We value the leadership and foundation built by Dr. Borlaug and John Ruan, and the current leadership of Ambassador Branstad and his team to celebrate and elevate the innovations needed to meet the needs of a growing world population.”